IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 is identified as a gap requiring further work outside of this draft's scope.

-{: #multi-layer-link-setup}
+{: #multi-technology-link-setup}

-## Multi-layer IP Link Setup
+## Multi-technology IP Link Setup

-As described in {{optical-path-computation}}, there is a one-to-one relationship between a multi-layer intra-domain IP link and its underlay optical tunnel.
+As described in {{optical-path-computation}}, there is a one-to-one relationship between a multi-technology intra-domain IP link and its underlay optical tunnel.

-Therefore, to setup a new multi-layer intra-domain IP link, the MDSC requires the O-PNC to setup the  optical tunnel (using either the WDM Tunnel model or the OTN Tunnel model, if the optional OTN switching is supported) within the optical network and to steer the client traffic between the two cross-layer links over that optical tunnel, using either the Ethernet Client Signal Model (for frame-based transport) or the Transparent CBR Client Signal Model (for transparent transport).
+Therefore, to setup a new multi-technology intra-domain IP link, the MDSC requires the O-PNC to setup the  optical tunnel (using either the WDM Tunnel model or the OTN Tunnel model, if the optional OTN switching is supported) within the optical network and to steer the client traffic between the two cross-technology Ethernet links over that optical tunnel, using either the Ethernet Client Signal Model (for frame-based transport) or the Transparent CBR Client Signal Model (for transparent transport).

-For example, with a reference to {{fig-multi-layer-link-2}}, the MDSC can request the O-PNC1 to setup an optical tunnel between the optical TTPs (7) on NE11 and (8) on NE12 and to steer over this tunnel the client traffic between LTP (7-0) on NE11 and LTP (8-0) on NE12.
+For example, with a reference to {{fig-multi-technology-link-2}}, the MDSC can request the O-PNC1 to setup an optical tunnel between the optical TTPs (7) on NE11 and (8) on NE12 and to steer over this tunnel the client traffic between LTP (7-0) on NE11 and LTP (8-0) on NE12.

-{::include ./figures/intra-domain-multi-layer-link.md}
+{::include ./figures/multi-technology-intra-domain-link.md}
-{: #fig-multi-layer-link-2 title="Multi-layer IP link setup"}
+{: #fig-multi-technology-link-2 title="Multi-technology IP link setup"}

-Note: {{fig-multi-layer-link-2}} is an exact copy of {{fig-multi-layer-link}}.
+Note: {{fig-multi-technology-link-2}} is an exact copy of {{fig-multi-technology-link}}.

 After the optical tunnel has been setup and the client traffic steering configured, the two IP routers can exchange Ethernet frames